 Earth Pipe Linkspace Conditioner (2013) (pg.
 19) is one of the sculptures with a custom LED system installed in its base.
 The prismatic lighting system continuously modulates the way the sculpture is seen - it mediates the surface with the time of the viewer's gaze, just as the milling machine's contact with the slab is mediated by the haptic technology of the modeling software that determines the drill bit's movement along a set of coordinates.
-A monument commands attention because it fuses in

-Earth Pipe Linkspace Conditioner is one of Phelan's one object values and bodies, ideas and form - the human works that recalls the things you find in an encyclopedic condition of balancing the worldly and the otherworldly, museum-slab-like tablets, scored fragments of friezes, a in a thing that can be seen and touched.
-But the tangible monumental body on a base - but with unfamiliar contours is less impressive now when images on screen command the greatest attention.
-Objects are disposable and easily and surfaces.
-It is a skeletal catacomb with viscous-looking walls; the branching beams of its interior gather in a loose reproduced and replaced.
-Objects belong to the purview of pyramid.
-It echoes the relief of Cosmic Voronoi Vision Sys machines, not people.
-Forms of attention cleave away from (2013) (pg.
-26), in which tubes emerge from the surface and objects and regroup in bodies; objects of attention mutate mingle like worms after rain.
-It's strange, even alien, but if it in forms of control.
-Apple with its touchpads and Google recalls a relic of an alien civilization it is because the piece with its movement controls for Glass are branding gestural is commensurable with the size and shape of human relics. environments, just as Facebook branded the interior The ground of a tubed frieze panel in Alias Protocol Haptic structure of making friends.
-As the ephemeral experience Array (2013) (pg.
-24), looks like convenience store shelvingand gesture are bound to each other in systems of a system of display that aspires to universality, to be open to managing the body's relation to its physical environments, holding anything.
-And the beveled geometric patterns that and its social, affective ones, objects become a waste web its surface are inspired in part by Phelan's research into product, like crumbs of Styrofoam.
-Phelan's emptied out the structure of the central cortex - the visual forms built monumental fragments resist empathy, with alien shapes into its synapses that are revealed when you rub your eyes, and the forbidding strings of words in the title; they direct or suddenly move from a dark space to a bright one, or ingest attention instead to their material, to a speculation about hallucinogenic drugs.
-Protocols of the body-the controls the process by which they were made.
-They open up reflecof fundamental, unseen levels of sensory perceptiontion on universal technologies of making and seeing.
+Earth Pipe Linkspace Conditioner is one of Phelan's works that recalls the things you find in an encyclopedic museum-slab-like tablets, scored fragments of friezes, a monumental body on a base - but with unfamiliar contours and surfaces.
+It is a skeletal catacomb with viscous-looking walls; the branching beams of its interior gather in a loose pyramid.
+It echoes the relief of Cosmic Voronoi Vision Sys (2013) (pg.
+26), in which tubes emerge from the surface and mingle like worms after rain.
+It's strange, even alien, but if it recalls a relic of an alien civilization it is because the piece is commensurable with the size and shape of human relics.
+The ground of a tubed frieze panel in Alias Protocol Haptic Array (2013) (pg.
+24), looks like convenience store shelving a system of display that aspires to universality, to be open to holding anything.
+And the beveled geometric patterns that web its surface are inspired in part by Phelan's research into the structure of the central cortex-the visual forms built into its synapses that are revealed when you rub your eyes, or suddenly move from a dark space to a bright one, or ingest hallucinogenic drugs.
+Protocols of the body-the controls of fundamental, unseen levels of sensory perception - operate here as reminders of sculpture and architecture as universal functions-how bodies experience what is situated beyond them, through the networks inside them.